springboardmentor942x-alt/us_accidents_data_analysis/README.md

 **Dataset:**

-US Accidents Dataset (from Kaggle): https://www.kaggle.com/datasets/sobhanmoosavi/us-accidentsThe dataset includes over 4 million accident records with attributes such as time, location, severity, weather, road conditions, and visibility.
+US Accidents Dataset (from Kaggle):https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents The dataset includes over 4 million accident records with attributes such as time, location, severity, weather, road conditions, and visibility.

 **Modules to be Implemented:**